ambrisolla/rundeck-servicenow-plugin/README.md

 <img src="resources/plugin-example.png">

 ## Templates
-Templates are used to configure the change behavior and to populate hte Change configuration.
+Templates are used to configure the change behavior and to populate the Change configuration.
 Template example:
 ```yaml
 short_description: VM Create
 justification: Virtual Machine creation.